siuangie91/SpinWheel/README.md

 ***Summary:*** *Rotate wheel via the path of least resistance (i.e., counterclockwise or clockwise, whichever path is shortest) such that the clicked icon is at the top.*

+Rotate wheel via the path of least resistance (i.e., counterclockwise or clockwise, whichever path is shortest) such that the clicked icon is at the top.
+There is trigonometry involved!
+(This is a really old project that I was really proud of still 😊)

 <img width="1187" alt="Screen Shot 2022-11-27 at 11 25 07 PM" src="https://user-images.githubusercontent.com/11896191/204193890-7b8d28f2-9751-43dc-a2db-843bb0a8a7f2.png">

 **Demo:** https://trigonometric-wheel-spin.onrender.com